-A knocked out tooth or bitten tongue can cause panic in any parent, but quick thinking and staying calm are the best ways to approach such common dental emergencies and prevent additional unnecessary damage and costly dental restoration.
-This includes taking measures such as application of cold compresses to reduce swelling and, of course, contacting our office as soon as possible.
+A knocked-out tooth or bitten tongue can cause panic in any parent, but quick thinking and staying calm are the best ways to approach such common dental emergencies and prevent additional unnecessary damage and costly dental restoration.
+This includes taking measures such as the application of cold compresses to reduce swelling and, of course, contacting our office as soon as possible.

 American Dental Association Leads Fight for Patient Rights

 The American Dental Association has supported legislation that will set a few basic rules to promote high-quality care and protect patients in an increasingly bottom line-driven health care system.